holoyan/eloquent-filter/README.md

 ]

 ```
- To filter by all those parameters we can simple write
+ To filter by all those parameters we can simply write

    ```php